l4time/readability.c/README.md

 # @readability.c

-@readability.c is a simple C implementation inspired by Mozilla's Readability.js, which is used in Firefox's Reader View.
+@readability.c is a simple C implementation inspired by Mozilla's Readability.js, which is used in Firefox's readability View.
 This program extracts the main content from web pages, removing clutter and presenting the article in a clean, readable format.

 ## Features